stephenajulu/julzinsight.co/content/about.md

   - type: cta_section
     section_id: cta
     title: Ready to work together?
-    content: We are dedicated to building impactful tech products and solutions that drive innovation and success to *forward-thinking companies and brands*.
-Want to reach us and get started?
+    content: Ready to transform your business with cutting-edge technology solutions?
+Book a discovery call with us today and let's explore how JULZ INSIGHT can help you achieve your strategic goals.
+Don't wait - Take the first step towards innovation and success now!
     image: images/cta-about.svg
     image_alt: An abstract shape for the call to action
     bg_color: dark